phalcon-orphanage/docs/en/api/phalcon_translate.md

 ```php
 public function notFound( string $index ): string;
 ```
-Whenever a key is not found this medhod will be called
+Whenever a key is not found this method will be called

 ```php